-The Pike Place Market has a long history, having been created in 1907.
+The Pike Place Market has a long history created in 1907.
 It all began when rumors of price-fixing began to circulate.
 As a result, the Seattle City Council soon established a public market along the newly constructed four-block boardwalk known as Pike Place.

-On opening day, August 17, 1907, residents were so eager for fairly priced fresh food that they swarmed over the first dozen farmers, emptying their cars within just a few minutes.
+On opening day, August 17, 1907, residents were so eager for reasonably priced fresh food that they swarmed over the first dozen farmers, emptying their cars within just a few minutes.

 Before long, a Pike Place landowner named Frank Goodwin, who had earned his wealth with Klondike gold, built the first marketplace building.
 His arcade opened on November 30, 1907.

 The Outlook Hotel and the Triangle Market were built the following year.
-Growing demand led the city to extend the shelter in 1911 and hired the first “Market Master” whose job was to run the daily lottery for assigning stalls to competing farmers and vendors.
-In that first decade a number of multi-level buildings were constructed, most of which continue to make up the permanent arcades of the market today.
+Growing demand led the city to extend the shelter in 1911 and hired the first “Market Master,” whose job was to run the daily lottery for assigning stalls to competing farmers and vendors.
+In that first decade, several multi-level buildings were constructed, most of which continue to make up the permanent arcades of the market today.

-After the depression, a number of hotels, restaurants, and theaters soon popped up in the area prompting Seattle to claim that Pike Place was “The Finest Public Market In The World.”
+After the depression, several hotels, restaurants, and theaters soon popped up in the area prompting Seattle to claim that Pike Place was “The Finest Public Market In The World.”